stenzek/duckstation/README.md

 ## Latest News

+- 2020/10/31: Multisample antialiasing added as an enhancement.
 - 2020/10/30: Option to use analog stick as d-pad for analog controller added.
 - 2020/10/20: New cheat manager with memory scanning added.
 More features will be added over time.
 - 2020/10/05: CD-ROM read speedup enhancement added.